meerk40t/meerk40t/README.md

 This does not mean you should overpower your laser with the knob?
 NO. Leave that knob alone.

-Most power modulation is done through hardware because most boards have the ability to process things and excute stuff.
+Most power modulation is done through hardware because most boards have the ability to process things and execute stuff.
 The Lhystudios (M2 Nano, etc) boards are different in that they are incredibly dumb.
 They execute very basic command directly on a micro-controller and do no planning or work directly on the device.
 This leaves everything to the software running the laser to constantly feed it new set of commands.

 ## Driver